AK-Khan02/AK-Khan02/README.md

 ## Contact

 I'm always eager to connect with like-minded individuals, collaborate on exciting projects, or discuss opportunities.
-Feel free to reach out to me at am45khan@uwaterloo.ca
+Feel free to reach out to me.

+### :fire: My Stats :